 A good data sheet should have all relevant technical information listed - everything from average, nominal, and typical values, along with ranges and tolerances of the specific product.
 Regardless of the item in question, there should always be a spot for the manufacturer’s name, list of device properties, product number or name, and a functional description.
 From here you can expect data sheets to have different characteristics listed that can vary tremendously based on the nature of the item.
 For instance, microchips will have technical specification detailing things like the maximum and minimum ratings of voltage and power usage, diagrams on the pieces of the chip, along with DC and AC specifications that give a list of temperature and frequencies.
 This is going to be much different from data sheets related to potentially hazardous chemicals in the form of a Safety Data Sheet (SDS) - these documents contain information related not only to the composition of the material, but also safety guidelines related to it.

 There are millions of these different sheets out there, and plenty of search engines that are specifically designed with these sheets in mind.
-The most famous of these is Alldatasheet.com - and while this is a great tool it shouldn’t be treated as a one-stop shop for your datasheet needs.
-There are plenty of website alternatives to alldatasheet.com that can do the job better depending on what you specifically need or want.
+The most famous of these is Alldatasheet.com - and while this is a great tool it shouldn’t be treated as a one-stop shop for your data sheet needs.
+There are plenty of website alternatives to alldatasheet that can do the job better depending on what you specifically need or want.

 This website specializes in electronic components and has coalesced all the manufacturers down to help you search through all of them at once.
-Rather than using an inline viewer, which can distort the datasheet, this website allows you to download directly to your hard drive in Portable Document Format (PDF).
+Rather than using an inline viewer, which can distort the data sheet, this website allows you to download directly to your hard drive in PDF.
 Each spec sheet is unmodified in any way and is exactly how the manufacturer intended them.

 While alldatasheets.com is an incredible resource, it shouldn’t overshadow many of these other great websites as they each have their set of features and niches that make them viable.